-Now I am not saying you need to be Linus Torvalds or Guido van Rossum.
+Now, I am not saying you need to be Linus Torvalds or Guido van Rossum.
 You don't need to spend all day, every day, picking up a new language and learning complex skills, but you do need to be able to communicate to network devices programmatically.
 You need to be able to use APIs.
 You need to be able to glue parts of your system and workflow together.
-You need to learn how to how to write and maintain reusable code.
+You need to learn how to write and maintain reusable code.

 But how do you get there...

 How do you learn the skills to start automating tasks in your environment?
 How do you start building a templated configuration system?
 How do you gather information from your network devices programmatically?
 How do you start creating an integrated and automated workflow?

 You will learn skills that make you better at network automation and that improve your capability to use programming to scale your work.